fred-13/Linux_professional_practice/vpn/README.md

+## Task 1.
+Raise vpn between the two virtual machines in tun and tap modes.
+Experience the difference.

-## So that raise vpn between four virtual machines in modes tun and tap run this command:
+### So that raise vpn between four virtual machines in modes tun and tap run this command:
 ```
-./taptun.sh up
+$ ./taptun.sh up
 ```
 ### Then privision ansible playbook for all hosts: disabled SeLinux, installs openvpn and iperf, coped config files, run systemd services.

-## For the order to check the difference between these two modes run next command:
+### For the order to check the difference between these two modes run next command:
 ```
-./taptun.sh test
+$ ./taptun.sh test
 ```
 ### after which you should get the following at the output:
 ```